jasonbrelsford/get-appd-logs-kubctl-py/README.md

 # get-appd-logs-kubctl-py
 Get Appd logs from kubernetes
 “This software is licensed under CC BY-NC 4.0.
 For commercial use, please contact @jasonbrelsford.”

+There are two methods at work here.
+The bash script will work most of the time.
+Also working on the python implementation so that it can be run without linux or mac os.

+download 2get-appd.sh
+chmod 777 2get-appd.sh
+./2get-appd.sh
+Get your kubeconfig into clipboard.
+Type in available context.
+Choose your paths and follow instructions.

 Use python3 to launch.